Hutchins Antiques | Ogunquit, Maine

 This month, “Thrifting with the Gals” I started out with one of my favorite shops, Hutchins Antiques in Ogunquit, Maine looking for thrifted treasures.
 This second-hand shop is much larger than it looks from the outside and is a must if you ever find yourself in the area.
 Followed up with an amazing pizza and salad across the street at Cornerstone Pizzeria!

 Hutchins Antiques is filled with all kinds of second-hand vendors and is my favorite place to shop for vintage tablecloths, nautical treasures, and dishwares.
-On this day I found a wire basket filled with sand dollars and some pretty lavender glassware.
+I found a wire basket filled with sand dollars and some pretty lavender glassware on this day.

-I instantly thought of so many ways I could decorate with the seaside sand dollars.
+I instantly thought of many ways to decorate with the seaside sand dollars.

 And my favorite was these amethyst glasses.
 I fell absolutely in love with them.
 Do you like colored glassware?